Jeeaaasus/youtube-dl/README.md

     File location: `/config/dateafter.txt`.

-    This is where youtube-dl gets the value for `--dateafter`.
+    If you do not define `--dateafter` in args.conf, this is where youtube-dl gets that value.